 Flash Player is a favorite hacking target for cybercriminals because of its numerous vulnerabilities.
 It’s a good idea if you disable it altogether.
 Some website features and pages might stop working.
 On the upside, so will spammy and annoying page elements.

 At the “Downloads” section, make sure the “Ask me what to do with each download” option is selected.
 This browser security feature prevents the browser from automatically downloading malware or other potentially dangerous software onto your PC.

 In the “Privacy and security” section, deselect the “Offer to save passwords” and “Save form entries”.
 For secure browsing, it is of critical importance to close any possibilities cybercriminals might have of getting their hands on your valuable accounts, passwords, and personal information.

 Don’t forget to turn on the option to “Send Do Not Track requests”.
 Once you turn this on, your browser will notify third-party websites not to track you across the internet.

 The nuclear option: get Epic Privacy Browser instead

 No matter how much you fiddle with browser privacy settings, some things can slip.
-If you want the best, most radical solution, try Epic Privacy Browser.
+If you want the best, most radical solution for private and secure browsing, try Epic Privacy Browser.